redhat-developer/vscode-project-initializer/README.md

 [![Build Status](https://travis-ci.com/redhat-developer/vscode-project-initializer.svg?branch=master)](https://travis-ci.com/redhat-developer/vscode-project-initializer)
 [![Build status](https://ci.appveyor.com/api/projects/status/bndhekqk8lnj0s99?svg=true)](https://ci.appveyor.com/project/redhat-developer/vscode-project-initializer)

+This extension is now deprecated.
+The underlying service used by the extension (Red Hat Launcher) is planned to be sunset in 2022.
+You can find similar feature on https://code.quarkus.io or with the [Red Hat OpenShift Connector extension](https://marketplace.visualstudio.com/items?itemName=redhat.vscode-openshift-connector)

 ## Overview

 A lightweight extension based on Red Hat Launcher to generate quickstart projects using Visual Studio Code (VS Code).
 Here's a list of features: